riponalmamun/Preparing-Dynamic-Portfolio-Website/README.md

 5. Once the user confirms the entry of the data, you will generate a pdf and also store the information in a database.
 6. You can develop this project in any language.
 Save this project in Git repository.

-✍🏻 This project enables users to create, customize, and generate professional portfolios.
-Key features include user authentication, structured data entry (personal info, skills, experience, academics, projects), PDF generation, and database storage.
-The goal is to provide a seamless and user-friendly portfolio-building experience. 🚀

 # 🚀 Demo: https://riponalmamun.github.io/Preparing-Dynamic-Portfolio-Website/